Requesting More Resources

 In order to promote best use of the research environment scheduler - particularly in a shared environment, it is recommended to inform the scheduler the maximum required memory per submitted job.
 This helps the scheduler appropriately place jobs on the available nodes in the research environment.

-You can specify the maximum amount of memory required per submitted job with the --mem=<MB> option.
+option.
 This informs the scheduler of the memory required for the submitted job.
 Optionally - you can also request an amount of memory per CPU core rather than a total amount of memory required per job.
-To specify an amount of memory to allocate per core, use the --mem-per-cpu=<MB> option.
+To specify an amount of memory to allocate per core, use the --mem-per-cpu=<MB>

 Examples:

-• --mem=200 - Requesting 200MB of memory.
+- Requesting 200MB of memory.--mem-per-cpu=10

-• --mem-per-cpu=10 - Requesting 10MB of memory per CPU.
+- Requesting 10MB of memory per CPU.

 Note

-When running a job across multiple compute hosts, the --mem=<MB> option informs the scheduler of the required memory per node
+When running a job across multiple compute hosts, the --mem=<MB>

 Requesting a Longer Runtime

 In order to promote best-use of the research environment scheduler, particularly in a shared environment, it is recommend to inform the scheduler the amount of time the submitted job is expected to take.
-You can inform the research environment scheduler of the expected runtime using the -t, --time=<time> option.
-For example - to submit a job that runs for 2 hours, the following example job script could be used:
+You can inform the research environment scheduler of the expected runtime using the -t, --time=<time>

 #!/bin/bash -l